Mark Ella AM was inducted into the Sport Australia Hall of Fame in 1987 as an Athlete member for his contribution to the sport of rugby union.

-Mark Ella was Inducted into The Sport Australia Hall of Fame in 1987.
-One of the remarkable trio of Aboriginal footballer brothers, Ella played 25 rugby union Test matches for Australia, and captained the Test team in ten of them.
+Ella, one of the remarkable trio of Aboriginal footballer brothers, played 25 rugby union Test matches for Australia, and captained the Test team on ten occassions.

 Ella commenced his representative rugby career when he was selected to play in the 1977 Australian Rugby Schoolboy team with his brothers Gary and Glen, which toured undefeated to England, Ireland, Wales, Holland, France and Japan.